imperva/dsfkit/examples/sonar_upgrade_poc/README.md

 1. Install [git](https://git-scm.com).
 2. Install [Terraform](https://developer.hashicorp.com/terraform).
 Latest Supported Terraform Version is 1.5.x.
 Using a higher version may result in unexpected behavior or errors.
 3. Install [Python 3](https://www.python.org/).
-4. Network access to the deployed environment on AWS which is being upgraded.
+4. Network access to the deployed environment on AWS to be upgraded.
 5. Request access to the Sonar installation software in S3 bucket [here](https://docs.google.com/forms/d/1xG_TNwAiu_WGCYoXs-YfV3Ds3nEMb60xlVBojoOXCJc).

 ## Running the Example